Derren Brown: Books

-Brown has written six books: Absolute Magic, Pure Effect, Tricks of the Mind, Confessions of a Conjuror, Happy, and A Book of Secrets, and released books of his street photography and painted portraiture.
+Brown has written seven books: Absolute Magic, Pure Effect, Tricks of the Mind, Confessions of a Conjuror, Happy, A Book of Secrets, and Notes From a Fellow Traveller, and released books of his street photography and painted portraiture.
 The first two books are intended solely for practitioners of magic and mentalism, whilst his books Tricks of the Mind, and Confessions of a Conjuror are aimed at the general public.
 He has also written a book exploring the history and philosophy of happiness; Happy: Why More or Less Everything is Absolutely Fine.

 Absolute Magic, subtitled A Model for Powerful Close-Up Performance, is not so much about magical methodology as about how magicians can make their performances magical; it is written in a variety of styles: sometimes humorous, sometimes serious.
-He warns against an act that conveys the feeling of "Here are some tricks I've bought" and urges magicians to make their performances experiential and memorable by involving the audience.
-In some respects a lot of what he says is evocative of the content of Darwin Ortiz's Strong Magic but his book expresses it in the context of his experiences, performance style and theories of how performance should be.
+Brown critiques performances that he feels lack originality and encourages magicians to create more engaging and audience-focused experiences.Some reviewers have noted similarities between Brown's discussions and Darwin Ortiz's Strong Magic, though Brown frames these ideas within his personal experiences and performance philosophy.

 Pure Effect is a more traditional book of trickery and technique and offers an insight into some of the methods that Brown employs, and offers a starting point for development for the reader's own use.

 Brown's first two books were intended for magicians; they were written before his fame.
 He has said that he pulled them from the market when he found that non-magicians would bring them to his shows for autographs.
 He says he felt bad because, "...they're spending a lot of money on those things and...if they wanted to find out how I was doing the TV shows it wasn't really answering that question."

 Tricks of the Mind is Brown's first book intended for the general public.
 It is a wide-ranging book in which Brown reveals some of the techniques he uses in his performances, delves into the structure and psychology of magic and discusses hypnosis.
 He also applies his insight to the paranormal industry, looking at the structure of beliefs and how psychology can explain why people become 'true believers'.
 He also offers autobiographical stories about his own experiences as a former Christian, and discusses his scepticism about religion, allegedly 'psychic' phenomena and other supernatural belief systems.